 Since this common objection falls into the field of science I’ll provide a link here that can answer it more sufficiently than I.

 And?
 I’ve essentially covered this already in a prior post, so I don’t see a need to answer it again.

 10. Unconditional love shouldn’t come with a list of conditions.

 This is a misconception regarding Christian loyalty and service.
 We’ve given a related answer here.
-In truth, only entrance into the covenant is unconditional, after that loyalty and service are required and expected of us if we’re to receive the greatest of blessings.
-I believe Hemant is confusing love for reward here as if God’s love is to always bless and withhold punishment no matter what the client does.
+In truth, only entrance into the covenant is unconditional, after that loyalty and service are required and expected of us.
+I believe Hemant is confusing love for reward here as if God’s love is to always bless and withhold discipline no matter what the client does.
 This simply isn’t so.

 11. Every supposed miracle gets debunked eventually.